mohithsrao/GodotGameChoukaBara/README.md

 # GodotGameUno
-First game in Godot to learn teh engine and create some game mechanics.
+First game in Godot to learn the engine and create some game mechanics.

 The game to be created is an old indian board game called Chouka-Bara